MetalES/Project-Zelda/README.md

 - Still need improvement (Frame recheck while direction_fix)
 - Minecart system in WIP (Goron Sanctuary) TODO : Sprite
 - Still Test Maps
-- You can't pause while using bow, hookshot, problem restoring "action" value
+- You can't pause while using bow, hookshot
 - Started learning PSP sdk

+# 0.15 - December 19th  2015
+- overhauled everyting.
+- 3 items remains
+- cutscene bars added ( used items that work in 2 times & cutscenes )
+- all items has been overhauled
+- Minecart working
+- Equipment status screen added
+- WIP : Ocarina
+- Joypad support
+- Working on some dungeons
+- Link Voice added

 #Planned
 - Day & Night, Weather (solution bellow)
 - Shaders (Heat effect, clouds, etc), Solarus might get these one day.
 - Horse, with archery and sword, similar to Twilight Princess
-- More items (Megaton Hammer, FSA styled rod, roc's cape, net, bottle overhaul, etc)
 - overhauled maps (compared to the RPG Maker's map)
 - Minigames, somes are already made.
 - Bosses (you might spoil yourself if you go on /data/music/dungeons/boss)
 - Item Skills
 - PSP port (but this one might take a while, let's focus on the game itself)

-Some ressource come from : Zelda BOM - wrightmat (https://github.com/wrightmat/zbom), still need to apply changes and move things
+Some ressource (including scripts) come from : Zelda BOM - wrightmat (https://github.com/wrightmat/zbom)